 Through the visor: Reflecting on member experiences of the COVID-19 first wave

 This report summarises the findings of a BGS member survey describing the experiences of working through the first wave of the COVID-19 pandemic.
 With respondents representing over twenty different professions working in acute, community and primary care, it is believed to be the only survey capturing the full breadth of multidisciplinary health professionals’ experiences caring for older people across the four nations.
+A follow-up report, Through the visor 2: Further learning from member experiences during COVID-19, is also now available.

 Pressure on the workforce providing healthcare for older people is nothing new.
 We have known for many years that we are not training enough people to care for our rapidly ageing population and this is something that BGS has long been concerned about.
 The COVID-19 pandemic has exposed workforce shortages and challenged healthcare professionals in ways we could never have imagined.
 A highly contagious virus that affects older people more than any other population group has meant that BGS members and their colleagues have faced situations beyond what they could have trained for or anticipated.